sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 ## Works：
 Integrated Graphics (taken by system as Iris HD 6100) &radic;

-720P Screen (1366x768) &radic;
+720P Screen (1366x768) ✔

-RJ45 Ethernet Connection &radic;
+RJ45 Ethernet Connection ✔

-Touchpad &radic; (It's fully working, enable for "One touch" in System Preferences-->Trackpad)
+Touchpad ✔ (It's fully working, enable for "One touch" in System Preferences-->Trackpad)

-HDMI &radic;
+HDMI ✔

-VGA &radic;
+VGA ✔

-Camera &radic;
+Camera ✔

-Screen Backlit&radic; (But brightness control only works manually; Backlight work as in Linux distros)
+Screen Backlit ✔ (But brightness control only works manually; Backlight work as in Linux distros)

-Battery Stats & Charge level &radic;
+Battery Stats & Charge level ✔

-WLAN &radic; (Always that you have an Intel Dual Band *support table below*):
+WLAN ✔ (Always that you have an Intel Dual Band *support table below*):

 ## Supported WLAN Cards (by Intel):
 ---